madeInLagny/TDR-EN-BLOG/_posts/2024-01-05-trade-duty-refund-partners-with-customs-manager-ltd-to-expand-its-global-customs-compliance-expertise.md

 - Trusted and knowledgeable point of contact for HMRC

->“We are thrilled to kick off the year with our new partner Customs Manager Ltd. Our collaboration promises crossborder businesses a comprehensive trade advantage, blending  Customs Manager meticulous expertise with Trade Duty Refund optimized processes, fostering a competitive edge in the international marketplace".
+>“What a great way to kick off the year announcing our new partner Customs Manager Ltd!
+Our collaboration promises crossborder businesses a comprehensive trade advantage, blending  Customs Manager meticulous expertise with Trade Duty Refund optimized processes, fostering a competitive edge in the international marketplace".

 <em>Jocelyn Montpert - Founder of Trade Duty Refund</em>